dwr-psandhu/azure_dms_batch/README.md

   - will have an output unique to it
   - could have a set of unique input files
   - could have environment settings unique to each run

+See the (notebooks/sample_submit_dsm2_hydro_version.ipynb) for a simple example The samples explain step by step and can be used as a template for writing your own batch run

 ## Parameterized runs